 You can also include quotes or short interesting stories you research on the web.
 However try to find some new or less well-known stories so you don’t sound trite.

 Include informal interviews: You can discuss the topic with your acquaintances informally and include their point of views without mentioning their names.

-Is there some news related to the article topic?
-Search on news.google.com
+Is there some news related to your topic?
+Search on news.google.com.

-Use Microsoft Word or free Google docs (you need to install a few spelling/grammer add-ons if using Google docs) to check for spelling & grammar.
+Use Microsoft Word or free Google docs (you need to install a few spelling/grammar add-ons if using Google docs) to check for spelling & grammar.